Best Undergraduate Experience

 Penn is committed to the well-being and safety of our students, faculty, and staff.
 Night lighting is ample, and there is an extensive system of emergency phones at almost every corner of campus.
 The University’s Division of Public Safety has a well-staffed and professionally trained campus police force of over 70 officers, with full law enforcement powers.
 Penn also provides a comprehensive, free 24-hour escort service which provides both van transportation and walking escorts.
 As with all large metropolitan areas, common sense goes a long way, and there is frequent safety training offered to any interested students.

 How do students go about finding a job as they approach graduation?

-Besides career and job search counseling, the University’s Career Services office offers many workshops and events throughout the year in addition to coordinating on-campus recruiting by top firms.
-Many firms aggressively recruit Wharton students for assignments both domestically and abroad.
+Besides career and job search counseling, Penn Career Services offers many workshops and events throughout the year in addition to coordinating on-campus interviewing by top firms.
+Many firms aggressively recruit Wharton students for positions both domestically and abroad.
 Career Services also provides help in identifying opportunities for summer internships.

 How well do Wharton graduates do in the job market?

-Graduating Wharton students from the Class of 2014 averaged over 12 job interviews and 2 job offers.
-Of these Wharton graduates, 91% entered the working world and another 3.6% pursued further education.
-The average starting salary for the Class of 2014 was $69,506.
-You can see career plans survey here.
+Of the Wharton Class of 2021, 93% entered the working world and another 4% pursued further education.
+The median starting salary for the class was $85,000.
+You can find reports on post-graduate outcomes here.